yenshih/redux-awaiter/README.md

 Redux Awaiter is designed to await and receive Redux actions in React components and help us manage local state conveniently.

-It's inspired by [Redux Saga](https://github.com/redux-saga/redux-saga/), but the problems they solved are totally different.
+It's inspired by [Redux Saga](https://github.com/redux-saga/redux-saga/), but the problems they solve are totally different.

 ## Example